 Part I - complete this before you spend any money

 Part I is to get authorization to spend Lab money.
-Authorization comes from the grant holder.
+Authorization comes from the grant holder or, for CL funds, the Head of Department.
 Grant holders do not need to fill out Part I as they do not need to get authorization from themselves.
 If you are a research student or post-doc or anyone other than the grant holder, fill out and seek authorization for Part I of the form before spending any money or making any commitments and with plenty of notice.
 If Part I is not completed or signed then you have no guarantee of reimbursement.

 The grant holder is the person who can authorise expenditure on a grant.
 For research grants, this is usually the Principal Investigator.
 For requests for use of Laboratory funds, this is the Head of Department or his deputy.